-1. The University requirements for bachelor's degrees as described in the Undergraduate Education section of this catalog; 120 credits, including general elective credits, are required for the Bachelor of Arts degree in Professional Writing.
+The University requirements for bachelor's degrees as described in the Undergraduate Education section of this catalog; 120 credits, including general elective credits, are required for the Bachelor of Arts degree in Professional Writing.

 The University's Tier II writing requirement for the Professional Writing major is met by completing one of the following courses: Writing, Rhetoric and American Cultures 320, 331, or 380.
-Those courses are referenced in items 3. c. and 3. d. below b
+Those courses are referenced in items 3. c. and 3. d. below.

 The requirements of the College of Arts and Letters for the Bachelor of Arts degree.
 The following requirements for the major:

-1110 1 Ollowing roqui rements for the major.
-CREDITS

-a.
-All of th ne follo owing courses: 13

-WRA WRA Introduction to Professional Writing

-WRA Rhetoric, Persuasion, and Culture

-WRA Visual Rhetoric 4
+WRA WRA Rhetoric, Persuasion, and Culture 3 Visual Rhetoric 4

-٥. Three ( credits from the following courses: 3
+b. s from the following courses: 3

-WRA WRA 455 493 Portfolio Seminar
+WRA

+WRA

-Credits earne ed in any of these courses may not be used to fulfill re-
+ed in any of these courses may not be used to fulfill re-

-quirem ents ir n items 3. c. or 3. d.
+n items 3. c. or 3. d.

-Э. One of the fo llowing concentrations: 9
+c. ollowing concentrations: 9

 Technical Writing

-WRA 320 Technical Writing (W)
+WRA Technical Writing (W)

 WRA Advanced Web Authoring

+or

-WRA or 425 Advanced Multimedia Writing
+WRA 425 Advanced Multimedia Writing

 WRA Digital Rhetoric

-ommunities and Cultures
+Writin ommunities and Cultures

 WRA Writing Research in Communities and Cultures 3

-WRA 331 Writing in the Public Interest (W)
+WRA Writing in the Public Interest (W)

-WRA 453 Grant and Proposal Writing
+WRA

-Writing g, Edit ting, and Publishing
+٠. ting, and Publishing

 WRA 370 Introduction to Grammar and Style in Professional Writing

 WRA 380 Managing Large-Scale Publication Projects (W) 3

-WRA 470 Editing and Publishing
+WRA 470 Editing and Publishing3

-Credits earne ed in any of these concentrations may not be used to
+Credits s earne ed in any of these concentrations may not be used to

-ments in items 3. b. or 3. d.
+fulfill re equirer ments in items 3. b. or 3. d.

 d.
-Nine c redits from the following courses
+Nine c redits from the following courses 9

 WRA 225 Introduction to Multimedia Writing

 WRA 308 Invention in Writing

-WRA 320 Technical Writing (W)
+WRA Technical Writing (W)

-WRA 330 Writing Research in Communities and Cultures 3
+WRA Writing Research in Communities and Cultures 3

-WRA 331 Writing in the Public Interest (W)
+WRA Writing in the Public Interest (W)

-WRA 341 Nature, Environmental, and Travel Writing 3
+WRA Nature, Environmental, and Travel Writing 3

-WRA 355 Writing for Publication Workshop
+WRA Writing for Publication Workshop

-WRA 370 Introduction to Grammar and Style in Professional
+WRA 370 Introduction to Grammar and Style in Professional Writing

-Writing

 WRA 380 Managing Large Scale Publication Projects (W) 3

 WRA 410 Advanced Web Authoring

-WRA 415 Digital Rhetoric
+WRA Digital Rhetoric

-WRA 420 Content Management for Professional Writers 3
+WRA Content Management for Professional Writers 3

-WRA 425 Advanced Multimedia Writing
+WRA Advanced Multimedia Writing

-WRA 453 Grant and Proposal Writing
+WRA Grant and Proposal Writing3

-WRA 455 Portfolio Seminar
+WRA Portfolio Seminar

-WRA WRA 470 482 Editing and Publishing
+WRA Editing and Publishing

 WRA Information and Interaction Design

+WRA Internship in Professional Writing 1 to 3

 ourses from outside WRA may be used with approval

-it's academic advisor.
+t's academic advisor.
 Credits earned in any of these

-not be used to fulfill requirements in items 3. b. or 3.
+course s may not be used to fulfill requirements in items 3. b. or 3.

-C. 5 may not be used to fullili requirements in items 3. b. of 3.

-U.